sodadata/docs/soda/quick-start-end-user.md

 ## About this guide

-The instructions below offer Data Engineers an example of how to set up the Soda platform to enable colleagues to prepare their own data quality tests.
+The instructions below offer Data Engineers an example of how to set up the Soda Cloud to enable colleagues to prepare their own data quality tests.
 After all, data quality testing is a team sport!

 For context, the example assumes that you have the appropriate access to a cloud services provider environment such as Azure, AWS, or Google Cloud that allows you to create and deploy applications to a cluster.
 Further, it assumes that you, or someone on your team, has access to the login credentials that Soda needs to be able to access a data source such as MS SQL, Big Query, or Athena so that Soda can run scans of the data.

-Once you have completed the set-up, you can direct your colleagues to log in to the Soda platform and begin [creating Agreements]({% link soda-cloud/agreements.md %}).
+Once you have completed the set-up, you can direct your colleagues to log in to Soda Cloud and begin [creating Agreements]({% link soda-cloud/agreements.md %}).
 An agreement is a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.
 It contains data quality checks that run according to the schedule you defined for the data source.

 When checks fail during data quality scans, you and your colleagues get alerts via Slack which enable you to address issues before they have a downstream impact on the users or systems that depend upon the data.